-- 6.1 In order to determine beneficiary eligibility and to comply with HUD's beneficiary enrollment limit of three years (described in Section 4), at the start of the program year, Subrecipient shall prepare a baseline report that includes a complete list of existing beneficiary microenterprises enrolled in that Subrecipient's training and technical assistance programs as of June 30, 2021, using the Microenterprise Beneficiary Tracking sheet, as set forth in Attachment III-B. Data for the baseline report shall include information regarding each beneficiary, as set forth in the Family Income Verification Forms (FIVF), provided on Attachment III-A; the Subrecipient's beneficiary intake form; and other relevant sources. - 6.2 On a quarterly basis, Subrecipient shall submit a claim request for all beneficiarles served in the previous quarter, at a rate of \$2500 per qualifying beneficiary.
-Each quarterly claim shall include a completed Microenterprise Beneficiary Tracking sheet with information regarding each beneficiary served during that quarter, as set forth in Attachment III-B. The tracking sheet will be used to record beneficiary information for each calendar quarter of the program year (July September, October December, January March, and April June).
-Subrecipient shall use and submit the CDFA-provided Microsoft Excel version of the Beneficiary Tracking Sheet and no other version. - 6.3 At the end of the program year, Subrecipient shall prepare a final report which includes the Microenterprise Beneficiary Tracking Sheet for the entire program year, as well as the following information for each beneficiary: - (a) Subrecipient's Beneficiary Intake Form; - (b) FIVF, signed by all participants; the FIVF documents family income status and the designation of beneficiary minority or protected class status; - (c) Income changes as well as notable successes for its beneficiaries as a result of their participation in Subrecipient's programs; and - (d A list of beneficiaries that received loans during the program year. - 6.4 In addition to the beneficiary information detailed in Section 6.3, Subrecipient shall prepare a narrative report, using the report template provided by CDFA.
-All documents related to the annual report must be provided to the Grantee by July 15, 2021. - 6.5 Subrecipient shall only request CDBG reimbursement for LMI beneficiaries on a pro-rata basis at a rate of \$2500 for each beneficiary. - 6.6 All documentation shall be submitted via CDFA's Grants Management System (GMS). - 7.
-TRAINING AND JOB CREATION/RETENTION BENEFIT TO PERSONS FROM LOW- AND MODERATE-INCOME HOUSEHOLDS.
+6.1 In order to determine beneficiary eligibility and to comply with HUD's beneficiary enrollment limit of three years (described in Section 4), at the start of the program year, Subrecipient shall prepare a baseline report that includes a complete list of existing beneficiary microenterprises enrolled in that Subrecipient's training and technical assistance programs as of June 30, 2021, using the Microenterprise Beneficlary Tracking sheet, as set forth in Attachment III-B. Data for the baseline report shall include information regarding each beneficiary, as set forth in the Family Income Verification Forms (FIVF), provided on Attachment III-A; the Subrecipient's beneficiary intake form; and other relevant sources.

+6.2 On a quarterly basis, Subrecipient shall submit a claim request for all beneficiaries served in the previous quarter, at a rate of \$2500 per qualifying beneficiary.
+Each quarterly claim shall include a completed Microenterprise Beneficiary Tracking sheet with information regarding each beneficiary served during that quarter, as set forth in Attachment III-B. The tracking sheet will be used to record beneficiary information for each calendar quarter of the program year (July - September, October - December, January - March, and April - June).
+Subrecipient shall use and submit the CDFA-provided Microsoft Excel version of the Beneficiary Tracking Sheet and no other version.

+6.3 At the end of the program year, Subrecipient shall prepare a final report which includes the Microenterprise Beneficiary Tracking Sheet for the entire program year, as well as the following information for each beneficiary:

+- (a) Subrecipient's Beneficiary Intake Form; - (b) FIVF, signed by all participants; the FIVF documents family income status and the designation of beneficiary minority or protected class status; - (c) Income changes as well as notable successes for its beneficiaries as a result of their participation in Subrecipient's programs; and - (d A list of beneficiaries that received loans during the program year. - 6.4 All documentation shall be submitted via CDFA's Grants Management System (GMS).

+6.5 Subrecipient shall only request CDBG reimbursement for LMI beneficiaries on a pro-rata basis at a rate of \$2500 for each beneficiary.

+6.6 All documentation shall be submitted via CDFA's Grants Management System (GMS).

+7. TRAINING AND JOB CREATION/RETENTION BENEFIT TO PERSONS FROM LOW- AND MODERATE-INCOME HOUSEHOLDS.